Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-1-Call-MSGraph/README.md

         options => { options.ClientSecret = GetSecretFromKeyVault(tenantId, "ENTER_YOUR_SECRET_NAME_HERE"); });
     ```

-1. Your `ConfigureServices` method should look like the following now:
+1. Your `ConfigureServices` method should look like the following snippet:

     ```CSharp
     public void ConfigureServices(IServiceCollection services)